 Intune Video tutorial to help to create Software updates rings for Windows 10

 We have an out of box Software Update (Automatic Update) policy as part of Intune Silverlight portal configuration policy.
-I have noticed that this Out of box configuration policy stopped working since last few months.
+I have noticed that this Out of box configuration policy stopped working in the last few months.
 Now, there are two options to control the behavior of Windows 10 updates and Windows servicing.

 Basic Test Rings for Windows 10 Software Update

 We may need to create at least two Windows 10 Software Update Policy Rings for your organization as a very basic requirement.
 One Windows 10 Update ring is for Windows 10 machines that are in the Current Branch (CB).

 The second Windows 10 update ring is for Windows 10 machines that are in the Current Branch for Business (CBB).
 Windows 10 update rings would evolve as you progress with the testing and development for your organization.
 But this is the first stage of your testing of Software update deployments.

 Windows 10 CBB Update Ring - All the devices in Current Branch Windows 10 CB Update Ring - All the device in Current Branch for Business

 Pilot and Production Rings for Windows 10 or Windows 11 Servicing

 Another recommendation would be to create different Windows 10 Software Update Policy Rings for deferrals of Windows 10 servicing branches CB and CBB.
 We can put a maximum of 30 days delay in Windows 10 software update rings.
 These two update rings would help with the latest Windows 10 CB/CBB servicing updates (e.g. upgrade from 1607 to 1703) with some pilot devices rather than deploy servicing updates to all the devices at the same time.

 During the pilot testing of CB, if you find any problem with the upgrade and you don’t want to deploy the update to the CBB ring then, you have the option to PAUSE the updates for the production ring.